mscerts/hub/src/content/docs/guide/certificationrenewal.md

 Microsoft has changed the certification renewal process so now instead of having to take the certification exam/s every 2 years, you just have to complete renewal assessment every year.

 :::note
 Once your certification expires, you can only renew it by paying for and retaking the full certifications again.
-It is extremely recommended to renew your certifications on time.
+It is **extremely** recommended to renew your certifications on time.
 You also need to finish the renewal assessement **before** the certification expires.
-If you aren't able to complete the assessment before the certification expires, the previous scenario applies.
+If you aren't able to complete the assessment before the certification expires, the renewal assessment will throw an error when you submit it and the result will not be submitted.
 :::

 You only renew certifications so if you for example earned Azure Solutions Architect Expert certification by passing the AZ-303 and AZ-304 you only need to do one assessment for the certification.
 It doesn't matter that the exams changed in the meantime as long as the certification itself isn't being retired.